Ezekiel 16 – The Harlot Wife of Yahweh

 a.
 Yet you were not like a harlot, because you scorned payment: Israel practiced their idolatry every place (at the head of every road and a high place in every street), yet in one way they were significantly worse than a literal harlot – they received no benefit of any kind from their idolatry, still they persisted in it.

 i.
-“In Ezek.
-16:30–34 in a piece of fine sarcasm Ezekiel portrays Israel literally as a nymphomaniac whose promiscuous lust has caused her to reverse the usual order involved in prostitution.
+“In Ezekiel 16:30–34 in a piece of fine sarcasm Ezekiel portrays Israel literally as a nymphomaniac whose promiscuous lust has caused her to reverse the usual order involved in prostitution.
 She has hired rather than been hired by her clients.”
 (Vawter and Hoppe)

 b.
 You are an adulterous wife, who takes strangers: The sense is that the harlot does it for pay, but the adulterous wife for free, merely for the thrill of transgression and a combination of weakness and hardness of heart.

 c.
-Men make payments to all harlots, but you made payments to all your lovers: Israel was like the adulterous wife who not only gives herself away for free but buys lavish gifts for her illicit lovers.
+Men make payments to all harlots, but you made your payments to all your lovers: Israel was like the adulterous wife who not only gives herself away for free but also buys lavish gifts for her illicit lovers.

 d.
 No one solicited you to be a harlot: In her metaphorical harlotry, Israel had no pimp.
 She was not forced or persuaded to do what she did; it came from her degenerate heart (Ezekiel 16:30).
-Even though it cost her (you gave payment), she still continued unfaithful to her God.
+Even though it cost her (you gave payment), she still continued to be unfaithful to her God.

 i.
 “But is the church today any less guilty?
 Members of local churches commit the same sins we read about in the newspapers, but the news doesn’t always get to the headlines.
 Congregations are being torn apart because of professed Christians who are involved in lawsuits, divorces, immorality, family feuds, crooked business deals, financial scandals, and a host of other activities that belong to the world.”
 (Wiersbe)